Nina Repeta

 She attended East Carolina University with Kevin Williamson, the creator of Dawson's Creek and most of her credits are in productions shot, as Dawson's Creek was, in Wilmington, North Carolina.
 Among them are Divine Secrets of the Ya-Ya Sisterhood and Matlock.
-Her first screen appearance was in the 1994 film Radioland Murders.
+Her first screen appearance was in 1994 with the George Lucas film Radioland Murders.

 In addition to acting, Repeta is a singer.

-Family
+Personal life

 Nina and her husband, camera operator Mike Repeta, had a son, actor Banks Repeta, in 2008.

+Nina often sings with the Masonboro Baptist Church praise band during the 9:00 worship service on Sunday mornings.